 - Processing Data: Handles calculations and logical operations.

-- Controlling Operations: Directs the functioning of other components like memory and input/output devices.
+- Controlling Operations: coordinates other components like memory and input/output devices

 - Executing Instructions: Follows software commands step by step to perform tasks.